 OK, so you’re just about to head out on your dream trip to Indonesia.
+Perhaps you’re planning on visiting Bali.
+Or maybe you’re going to get more adventurous and visit Yogyakarta to see the beautiful temples, like Borobudur or Prambanan.
+Or you could be planning on diving Raja Ampat, one of the best places int he world to dive.
 You’ve seen all the pictures of this, the world’s largest archipelago, so you know it will be beautiful.
 You’ve probably also heard that Indonesia is a food lover’s paradise and you’re going to have some of the greatest tasting food you’ve ever had!
 And if you haven’t heard this, you won’t be the first or last person to visit these islands and be surprised at the variety or incredible flavors you’ll experience.
 But it’s always nice to know what you’re getting yourself into before you go.
 With this in mind, I’ve developed a quick study for you: Indonesian Food 101.

 The history of Indonesian food

 Hundreds of years ago, Europeans began coming to these mysterious islands in the Pacific ocean looking for spices.
 In the early 15th century, these Europeans (including the French and Italians!) got tired of eating their fish & potatoes with just salt.
 They encountered Arab traders who brought them spices with complex flavors – nutmeg, black pepper, curry, and many others.
 These spices added depth to the bland foods they were used to eating.
 And even though they were quite expensive, they were addicting.
 They had to have more, and they certainly didn’t want a middle man jacking up the prices!

 The promise of great food prompted explorers and traders to set sail around the world in search of the source of these spices: The mythical Spices Islands.
 The era of colonization began, lead by the Spanish and the Portuguese.